Getting Started with Data Integration

 You can use Data Integration policy templates in the IAM Policy Builder to create a policy, or you can manually enter the policy statements in the manual editor.
 See Writing Policy Statements with the Policy Builder for information about how to use the Policy Builder and policy templates.

-To understand the syntax used in writing a policy statement, see Overview of Policy Syntax.
-Ensure that you understand the relationship between permissions and verbs.
+To understand the syntax used in writing a policy statement, see Policy Syntax.
+Ensure that you understand the relationship between Permissions and Verbs.

 After you add IAM components (for example, dynamic groups and policy statements), don't try to perform the associated tasks immediately.
 New IAM policies require about five to 10 minutes to take effect.